hadi-f90/CataFile/README.md

 ## About

-CataFile is a small tool to categorize and check file integerity **(File integerity tests is under development)**.
+CataFile is a small tool to categorize and check file integerity **(File integerity tests are under development)**.

 ### Why?